Cricket: South Africa V England Scoreboard - UrduPoint

 Cricket: South Africa V England Scoreboard

-Scores at the end of South Africa's second innings on the third day of the first Test against England at SuperSport Park on Saturday
+Centurion, South Africa, (UrduPoint / Pakistan Point News - 29th Dec, 2019 ) :Final scores on the fourth day of the first Test between South Africa and England at SuperSport Park on Sunday.

-South Africa first innings: 284 England first innings: 181 South Africa, second innings (overnight 72-4) A. Markram lbw b Anderson 2 D. Elgar c Buttler b Archer 22 Z. Hamza c Buttler b Broad 4 F. du Plessis c Curran b Archer 20 H. van der Dussen lbw b Archer 51 A. Nortje c sub (Crawley) b Archer 40 Q. de Kock c Bairstow b Stokes 34 D. Pretorius c Sibley b Stokes 7 V. Philander c Bairstow b Curran 46 K.
+South Africa, first innings, 284 England, first innings, 181 South Africa, second innings, 272 England, second innings (overnight 121-1) R. Burns c Rabada b Nortje 84 D. Sibley c and b Maharaj 29 J. Denly lbw b Pretorius 31 J. Root c De Kock b Nortje 48 B. Stokes b Maharaj 14 J. Bairstow c Hamza b Rabada 9 J. Buttler c Pretorius b Rabada 22 S. Curran c De Kock b Rabada 9 J. Archer c Van der Dussen b Nortje 4 S. Broad b Rabada 6 J.